 Mia Nickson also had a double-double with 18 points and 15 boards.
-She and Greene combined for 25 points and 19 rebounds in the first half as Penn State (22-5, 11-3) built a 15-point lead at the break.
+She and Greene combined for 25 points and 19 rebounds alone in the first half as the Lady Lions (22-5, 11-3) built a 15-point halftime lead.

-After such a dominating first half, the second half was a mere formality.
-The Buckeyes (23-4, 10-4) never got closer than 13 the rest of the way.
+It was more than enough cushion against the Buckeyes (23-4, 10-4), who never got closer than 13 the rest of the way.
 Penn State also clinched the top seed in the conference tournament, which starts next week in Indianapolis.

 Samantha Prahalis had 16 points and eight assists for Ohio State.

-But Monday belonged to the Lady Lions, who dominated the Buckeyes on the boards, 60-32.
+But Monday belonged to Lady Lions, who outrebounded the Buckeyes 60-32.